Follow ThriftyFun

-Cleaning Scuffs From White Patent Leather Sandals
+Cleaning Scuffs From White Patent Leather Sandals?

 I have a tip for white patent scuffed sandals.
 Firstly I cleaned the scuffed area with nail polish remover, then toothpaste and finished this off, with fast drying liquid paper.

-By dunbarj from Queensland
+By Judith from Queensland

 You can also condition patent leather shoes with petroleum jelly or mineral oil.